mrjens24/Latin102/Translation3.md

  > Iove is ablative in the ablative absolute construction.

 What case is stercus, and why is it in that case?
-> stercus is in the nominative form because it is the subject
+> stercus is in the nominative form because it is the subject ❌

 Identify the form of the adjective maiorem (gender, case, number, degree).
-> Masculine accusative singular comparative
+> Masculine accusative singular comparative ❌ **What noun does it agree with?**

 Explain the construction of the verbal unit flumine admisso.

 What are the gender, number, case, and antecedent of qui?

 > masculine, plural, masculine, equos (horses)

 What Latin verb form has to be understood in the clause that runs from equorum to Dinus?